afuentes/IKS_IBMCloud/README.md

 # Web App on IBM Cloud Kubernetes Services

-How to create a simple Web App on IBM Cloud Kubernetes Service.
+How to deploy a simple NGINX on IBM Cloud Kubernetes Service.

 The free cluster has one virtual worker node that is grouped into a worker pool, with 2 CPU, 4 GB memory, and a single 100 GB SAN disk available for your apps to use.